-- Preheat oven to 350°F. Grease muffin tin with cooking spray.
+- Preheat oven to 350°F. Grease a muffin pan with cooking spray.

 - In a medium bowl, combine the flour, baking powder, baking soda and salt.
-Set aside.
+Set it aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter, oil and 1 cup sugar on medium speed until well mixed.
-Add the eggs, one at a time, beating well after each addition.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat together the butter, oil and sugar on medium speed until well mixed.
+Add the eggs, one at a time, beating well between each addition.

-- Reduce mixer speed to low, and then gradually beat in the flour mixture, sour cream and vanilla just until combined.
-(Do not overmix!)
+- Reduce the mixer speed to low, and then gradually beat in the flour mixture, sour cream and vanilla just until combined.

-- Bake muffins for about 25 minutes, or until a toothpick inserted comes out clean.
-(See Kelly's Notes.)
+- Bake the muffins until a toothpick inserted comes out clean, 18 to 22 minutes.

-- Remove muffins from oven and let cool in tin for 5 minutes before transferring to a cooling rack.
+- Remove the muffins from the oven and let them cool slightly in the muffin pan before transferring them to a rack to cool completely.

 Batter recipe adapted from King Arthur Flour.